T O M W I L M O T T

 P A I N T I N G P R O B O N O

-Painting Pro Bono is an impartial, publicly accessible project through which I distribute my paintings for free.
-In January 2020 I decided to remove my work from the commercial art world, leaving my representative galleries in London, Barcelona and New York.
-You can read about my primary reasons for doing so by clicking here.
-Painting Pro Bono is the second half of that decision - the alternative to selling paintings for personal financial gain.
-There are a number of considerations that have lead me to pursue this course of action, but in order to simplify this explanation, I have narrowed them down to three basic categories, detailed below:
+Painting Pro Bono is the alternative to selling paintings for personal financial gain.
+There are a number of considerations that have lead me to pursue this course of action, but in order to simplify the explanation, I have narrowed them down to three basic categories:

-Quite simply, without an alternative way to distribute my work it would build up in the studio and become an ever increasing storage issue.
+Quite simply, without a route out of the studio paintings would become an ever increasing storage problem.
 Ultimately work would have to be destroyed and materials recycled or, in the worst case scenario, disposed of.
-Aside from personal inconvenience, I feel this would be a waste of time, effort, money, materials and potential, so it really isn’t a viable option.
+Aside from personal inconvenience, I feel this would be wasteful on various levels, so it really isn’t a viable option.
 The only other practical solution would be to stop painting entirely, but I only mention this in the interest of acknowledging the logical.
 Realistically, such a course of action is not considered.

-Making a gift of a painting, whether the recipient is a friend or a stranger, is fulfilling to me.
-I think most people find some satisfaction in performing an act of generosity.
-Giving paintings away for free, as I do from time to time, offers me a regular opportunity to increase those enjoyable moments of giving for myself and, I hope, offer the recipient of the gift a little happiness as well.
+I would like to think most people find some satisfaction in performing an act of generosity.
+Giving paintings away for free, as I do from time to time, offers me a regular opportunity to increase those enjoyable moments for myself and possibly offer the recipient a little happiness as well.
 I find satisfaction in the act of giving, and in perceiving the positive response it engenders in another person.

 The potential for my paintings to do good holds a further personal importance.
 A small, everyday pleasure improves one’s experience of life a little bit - I feel it when surrounded by my art collection at home.
-Seeing the work of other artists, many of them contemporaries and friends, is a ubiquitous contentment I consider profound to my experience of life and, combined with many other things, contributes to my ability to improve as a person.
+Seeing the work of other artists, many of them contemporaries and friends, is a ubiquitous contentment I consider profound to my experience of life and contributes to my ability to improve as a person.
 I believe this sort of improvement to be fundamentally important for us all, as individuals and as a species.
 Whilst I understand that positive effect this project could have may only be measured in the tiniest increments, in some cases perhaps not even perceived at all, it is positive none-the-less, and therefore worth pursuing.
 I hope that my paintings might provide a similar experience to other people that my art collection does for me and so it is important to me that they be as accessible as possible through affordability (relative to the market - I am aware that the figure of £25 will mean very different things to different people) and by eschewing the culture of exclusivity that the commercial art world is built on.

 The existential aspect of the project stems directly from conclusions I came to when working on Object Meditation, a group exhibition of abstract painting I curated at After Nyne Gallery, London in October 2019.
 The catalogue text I wrote for the show, which explains these ideas in detail, can be downloaded here.
 It has come to shape my understanding and approach to my work and offered me a renewed belief that following my own creative path and indulging my practice has a value that extends beyond the deep enjoyment I derive from it, and makes a small but important contribution to the world.

-Painting Pro Bono is my own awkward carve-up of Pro bono publico, a latin phrase commonly used by legal professionals waiving their fee for working on cases they consider to be of social value.
+Painting Pro Bono is my own awkward carve-up of pro bono publico, a latin phrase commonly used by legal professionals waiving their fee for working on cases they consider to be of social value.
 The direct translation of "pro bono publico" is "For the public good".
 Although clearly gramatically incorrect, I ascribe to Painting Pro Bono the meaning Painting For Good because I intend for the gesture of giving, be it my own in gifting a painting, or that of another, donating to charity as part of this project, to be indiscriminately beneficial.

 This is not the first iteration of the project.
 For about a year, between 2015 and 2016, I did something very similar and, having read back through my various notes from that period, I find the conclusions I drew then to be very similar to those I have come to now: